sebastiansauer/stats-nutshell/regression2.md

 Compare @fig-mtcars3d-interact and @fig-mtcars3d.
+The difference is the interaction effect.

 In @fig-mtcars3d-interact you'll see that the lines along the Y axis are not parallel anymore.
 Similarly, the lines along the X axis are not parallel anymore.

 ::: callout-important
 If the regression lines (indicating different values of one predictor) are *not* parallel, we say that an interaction effect is taking place.